-On November 2, China’s Customs agency issued the English version of the Regulations of the People's Republic of China on the Registration and Administration of Overseas Manufacturers of Imported Food.
-The Chinese version of the Regulations, 中华人民共和国进口食品境外生产企业注册管理规定, was issued on April 12, 2021 and will take effect on January 1, 2022.
-This new regulation has brought about discussions at the WTO, in which some Members have expressed concerns over the measures being trade-restrictive and burdensome.
+On November 2, China’s Customs agency issued the English version of the Provisions of the People's Republic of China on the Registration and Administration of Overseas Manufacturers of Imported Food.
+The Chinese version of the rules, 中华人民共和国进口食品境外生产企业注册管理规定, was issued on April 12, 2021 and will take effect on January 1, 2022.
+The new provisions have brought about discussions at the WTO, in which some Members have expressed concerns over the measures being trade-restrictive and burdensome.

-According to the Regulations, all overseas manufacturers of foods that export to China are required to register with China’s General Administration of Customs (GACC), if they meet with the following conditions:
+According to the Provisions, all overseas manufacturers of foods that export to China are required to register with China’s General Administration of Customs (GACC), if they meet with the following conditions:

 Companies that produce food other than the above-mentioned categories may apply for registration with the GACC directly.